Please refer to Appendix A for a glossary of defined terms.

 We ask that you contact our Privacy Officer in the event you have any questions or concerns regarding this Code or its implementation.

 When we communicate with you, we may communicate via electronic means, such as e-mail.
-We strive to ensure that our communications do not contain any spam.
-“Spam” refers to any unsolicited Commercial Electronic Messages (or CEMs) that have been sent without consent.
-In that light, we require all CEMs from our Office to be in compliance with Privacy Laws.
-If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting Bernstein Dental, 240 Sheppard Ave W., North York, Toronto, ON M2N 1N3 (Phone: (416) 221-150).
-Any questions or concerns with respect to CEMs from our Office may be addressed Bernstein Dental, 240 Sheppard Ave W., North York, Toronto, ON M2N 1N3 (Phone: (416) 221-150).
+We strive to ensure that our Commercial Electronic Messages (“CEMs”) are sent with consent, identifying information and unsubscribe mechanisms.
+We require all CEMs from our Office to be in compliance with Privacy Laws.
+If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting Bernstein Dental.
+Any questions or concerns with respect to CEMs from our Office may be addressed Bernstein Dental.
 In the event that our Office inadvertently sends out a CEM without consent, we commit to investigating every such instance and assisting the employee(s) or managers involved with renewing their understanding and awareness of our compliance responsibilities.